Parents can save money on back-to-school meals, snacks offered in the Commissary Sales Flyers for July 31 to Aug. 13

-Parents wanting to save money on back-to-school meals and snacks should check out the Defense Commissary Agency’s (DeCA) Savvy Shopper Sales Flyer for July 31 to Aug.
-13.
+FORT GREGG-ADAMS, Va. – Parents wanting to save money on back-to-school meals and snacks should check out the Defense Commissary Agency’s (DeCA) Savvy Shopper Sales Flyer (https://shop.commissaries.com/store-flyer) for July 31 to Aug.
+13. And for those looking for savings at the barbecue, check out the latest online preparation tools at The Thrill of the Grill (https://shop.commissaries.com/the-thrill-of-the-grill).

+Customers can also further their commissary savings with the Your Everyday Savings (YES!)
+Program (https://www.commissaries.com/shopping/your-everyday-savings).
+YES! offers extra savings and value on products customers buy most.
+Look for the orange YES! label on store shelves.

+DeCA’s “Thinking Outside the Box” (TOTB) recipe for the period is Speedy Nutrient-Packed Power Quinoa & Greens (https://shop.commissaries.com/recipes/main_dish/speedy_nutrient_packed_power_quinoa_and_greens/r/3157076830641459440#!/?category_id=299836).
+Thinking Outside the Box recipes are dietitian-approved, offering quick and economical solutions for home-cooked meals.
+Customers can save even more on the items listed in these recipes.

 |Date Taken: